Smoothness of the density for solutions to Gaussian rough differential equations: Malliavin differentiability of the flow

-where $\mathbb{D}^{k,p}$ is the Shigekawa-Sobolev space (see Nualart).
-The purpose of Proposition \ref{induction} is to extend this argument to the higher order derivatives.
-We will make this more precisely shortly, but first we remark that the outline just given is what motivates the assumption
+where $\mathbb{D}^{k,p}$ is the Shigekawa--Sobolev space (see Nualart \cite{nualart}).
+The purpose of Proposition~\ref{induction} is to extend this argument to the higher order derivatives.
+We will make this more precise shortly, but first we remark that the outline just given is what motivates the assumption

-detailed in Condition \ref{standing assumption}\footnote{The requirement of complementary regularity in the Condition \ref{standing assumption} then amounts to $\rho\in[1,3/2)$.
-This covers BM, the OU process and the Brownian bridge (all with $\rho=1$) and fBm for $H>1/3 $ (taking $\rho=1/2H$).
-For the special case of fBm one can actually improve on this general embedding statement via Remark \ref{fBM embedding} .
-The requirement of complementary then leads to the looser restriction $H>1/4$.}.
+detailed in Condition \ref{standing assumption}. .2pt\footnote{The requirement of complementary regularity in the Condition \ref{standing assumption} then amounts to $\rho\in [1,3/2)$.
+This covers BM, the OU process and the Brownian bridge (all with $\rho=1$) and fBm for $H>1/3$ (taking $\rho=1/2H$).
+For the special case of fBm, one can actually improve on this general embedding statement via Remark \ref{fBM embedding}.
+The requirement of complementary then leads to the looser restriction $H>1/4$.}

 The following theorem follows from the recent paper \cite{CLL}.
 It asserts the sufficiency of Condition \ref{standing assumption} to show the existence of finite moments for the $p$-variation of the Jacobian of the flow (and its inverse).